 In line with minority rights, the ability to appoint a special auditor is considered crucial, though this is only a recommendation by the CMB principles.
 Hürriyet does not grant this right, but, as mentioned before, the company might review its current policy in this respect.
 Cumulative voting procedures are not permitted by the company, but the advantages and disadvantages of this practice are assessed in view of changes in relevant legislation.

-An interview with the company revealed that if shareholders' issues arise, the IR department channels these concerns directly to the CEO and these issues are also discussed in all of the Committees as it relates.
+If shareholders' issues arise, the IR department channels these concerns directly to the Corporate Governance Committee and these issues are also discussed in all of the Committees as it relates.

 1.2 General Meeting